rsapkf/42/docs/software-and-services.md

   - [Pythonista](https://omz-software.com/pythonista/) - A Full Python IDE for iOS.
   - [Alfred](https://www.alfredapp.com/) - award-winning app for macOS which boosts your efficiency with hotkeys, keywords, text expansion and more.

+- Meditation
+  - [Waking Up](https://wakingup.com/) - explore the practice of meditation and examines the theory behind it with Sam Harris.

 - CAPTCHA Services
   - [reCAPTCHA](https://www.google.com/recaptcha/) - Easy on Humans, Hard on Bots.
   - [hCaptcha](https://www.hcaptcha.com/) - Private.
 Secure.
 Faster.
 And they pay you to use it.